deepak-panchal27/editorial-interface/README.md

 ### Build Tools
 - **Webpack**: A powerful module bundler for JavaScript applications, used to compile and bundle the React application.
+- **Concurrently**: To run commands concurrently.
+First backend server is started, followed by the frontend.

 ## Getting Started